alexanderepstein/Bash-Snippets/gist/README.md

 gist new
 # Create private gist with files 'foo' and 'bar'
 gist new -p foo bar
+# Check information of your third gist
+gist detail 3
 # Get the path and cd to cloned repo with subshell
 gist 3
+# List your gists with tags instead of URL
+gist tag
+# Add tags to your third gist
+gist tag 3
+# Update the description of your third gist
+gist edit 3
 # Push changes in your third gist to the remote repo
 gist push 3
-# Update the description of your third gist
-gist edit 3
-# Add tags to your third gist
-gist tag 3
-# List your gists with tags instead of URL
-gist tag
 # Delete gists with indices 3, 4 and 5
 gist delete 3 4 5
 # Or use Brace Expansion
 gist delete {3..5}
-# Import your third gist as a new Github repo with web page
+# Export your third gist as a new Github repo with web page
 gist github 3
 # For more detail, read the helper message
 gist help